 See also Details

-John Craig's primary qualification is in civil engineering.
-He graduated in 1967 from the University of Queensland with First Class Honours and a University Medal.
+John Craig's primary qualification was in civil engineering.
+He graduated in 1967 from the University of Queensland.

-for more than 25 years on senior level functions (mainly strategic policy R&D)
+for more than 25 years on strategic policy R&D functions

 with the Coordinator General's and Premier's Departments in Queensland, and